Rohit--Sharma/rohit--sharma.github.io/projects.md

 In recent years, Transformer models have been widely used for various Natural Language Processing tasks and have achieved state-of-the-art accuracy.
 However, these models are computationally expensive and require a lot of time even for fine-tuning.
 In this work, we use various profiling techniques to understand the workload patterns of Transformer models.
-We introduce \system, a system that uses a caching mechanism to reduce the fine-tuning time for Transformer models.
+We introduce *FastTran*, a system that uses a caching mechanism to reduce the fine-tuning time for Transformer models.
 We also propose some future research directions that could further increase performance and reduce times for this workload.

 **Project Report:** [Big Data Course Project](./CS744_Project_Report.pdf)